FlightSecond/fedex-sign-up/README.md

 - Captcha or invisible captcha needed to prevent overloading the server (BE part needed).
 - If the server can be potentially overloaded, retryWhen with geometric / exponential delay should be implemented using http interceptors or directly in the service.
 - Pre-commit hooks can be installed to run the test coverage and linting automatically.
-- Automatic testing and deployment setup can be done using GitHub Actions / Circle CI / etc. _Currenty, the project can only be manually deployed to the GitHub pages using `ng deploy` command (cridentials needed)._
+- Automatic testing and deployment setup can be done using GitHub Actions / Circle CI / etc. _Currently, the project can only be manually deployed to the GitHub pages using `ng deploy` command (credentials needed)._
 - Automatic JavaScript error tracking can be done (using Sentry.io etc).
 - Istanbul Code Coverage can be connected to show the coverage by Cypress e2e tests. _Currently, you can only see the coverage by the unit-tests using `ng test` command and navigating to the coverage folder._
 - Only needed parts of Bootstrap sass can be imported instead of the full library.